MileHacker Logo

 Winter & Cultural Attire

 Winter (November-March): Heavy winter clothing.
 A warm, insulated Winter coat is a must.
 Thermal base layers (tops and bottoms) provide warmth.
-Mid-layers, like fleece or wool sweaters, add insulation.
-Waterproof and windproof outer layers are for snow and chilly winds.
+Mid-layers, like a warm fleece layer or wool sweaters, add insulation.
+Waterproof and windproof outer layers are for snow and cold winds.
 A Warm hat, insulated Gloves, and a scarf protect.

 Cultural Dress & Layering

 • Modest dress (dress to cover shoulders and knees) is for religious sites.
-A Light scarf assists with mosques.
+A Light scarf helps for mosques.

-• Always pack layers for varied weather.
+• Always take layers for varied weather.
 A good Packable down jacket is versatile.

 • Standard Swimwear for pools or lakeside resorts.